Not allowed at all

 Accumulators and batteries are seen as dangerous objects which carry the risk of combustion.
 That’s why, if anything were to happen, it’s safer if they are in hand baggage so that the flight attendants can react in time.

-What happens if a dangerous object is found in checked baggage?
+What happens if a dangerous object is found baggage to be checked in?

 What happens with the removed items?